 These two optional activity modes are interesting, and I have learned that you can use them in ways other than what the manufacturer intended.
-For example, I am using the Exercise Mode overnight to shoot for a higher target range of 140–160 to avoid lows.
+For example, I am using the Exercise mode overnight to shoot for a higher target range of 140 to 160 mg/dL to avoid lows.

 - a diamond icon in the top left corner of the screen, signaling that the system is turned on and in use